SantiagoValencia77/run-an-llm-from-scratch/README.md

 ## Run A Gen-LLM From Scratch
 Today I'll show you how to run several open source Generative LLM using Python, We'll look at a view concepts, than just pure code.
 If you want to do the same thing did, you can feel free to follow the steps I'll show 😊.

+Here are all my open projects i've made fitted with a UI - https://huggingface.co/sandz7

 Let's start!